Sujan2023-AI/ESG_Analytical_Platform/README.md

 3) Under Saved Grpahs you can see a Graph name called "Visual Graph"

-If you want to visualize a differnt view you can search using the Below IRI Format:
+If you want to visualize a differnt view you can paste the below URI structure example in the Easy Graph tab:

 -->   " http://example.org/esg#<entity_details> "